StrangeRanger/bash-style-guide/docs/guidelines/style.md

 ////
 //// tab | Recommendations

-- **Syntax Highlighting**: Ensure your IDE or text editor has syntax highlighting enabled.
-Syntax highlighting helps identify special characters in strings, making it easier to spot expansions and other potential issues.
+- **Syntax Highlighting**: Ensure syntax highlighting is enabled in your IDE or text editor.
+Syntax highlighting helps you quickly identify potential issues in a string, such as missing quotes, special characters, or escaped characters.

 ////
 ///